+Summary: The project is 19 days behind schedule and has cost variance of ($29445.08).

+Forecasting: The project is over budget by and is 19 days behind schedule.
+TCPI is 1.08 which infers a need for increased performance for the remaining work of the project to remain within budget

+To view the Gantt Tracking table and the Earned Value Report for this quarter please see Appendices K and L.

+Closing

+At this stage the team is not ready to close out the project.
+There is an issue with finishing on time and it is necessary to review the methods by which the project can get back on schedule.
+Below is a list of options by which the team reviewed to address the issue.

+Adding additional resources to work packages

+Institute overtime for salaried employees – assigned to work packages

+Using external resources

-and the Earned Value Report cesK and LIn reviewing the options listed above the team identified the activity Serial i/o as a good candidate for adjustment to assist in bringing the project back on schedule.
+In reviewing the options listed above the team identified the activity Serial i/o as a good candidate for adjustment to assist in bringing the project back on schedule.
 Adding overtime to this activity (240 hours) brought the schedule back to 529 days with an additional cost of $8,400, reducing the EAC from 1,129,116.33 to 1,123,694.00.
 The team decided it could find a more viable solution and added an external resource to the activity.
 In doing so the cost increased $25,400 and the schedule dropped to a completion time of 495.5 days.
 The team believed at this point a more optimal solution existed which would save the company more money.

 In reviewing internal resources, a developer was found idle at this point in the project.
 Reallocating the resource to the Serial i/o activity reduced the schedule to 495.5 days, there were no additional costs and the EAC reduced from 1,129,116.33 to 1,113,561.13.
 The team decided this was the most optimal solution for which to bring to senior management’s attention.

-1 Gray, Larson, pg.
-635.
+Looking into the future the team will need to address the following components in order to successfully close out the project.

+1. Obtaining delivery acceptance from the customer

+2. Shut down the resources involved in the project and release them to new uses/projects, etc.

+3. Evaluate the project manager and team members (including conducting performance evaluations and

+delivering input to functional managers where applicable) then reassign the team members

+4. Close all accounts and pay all of the bills

+5. Deliver the project to the customer

+6. Create the final report which will include lessons learned

+References

+The Managerial Process, 7th Ed., Larson and Gray, McGraw-Hill-Irwin, ISBN-13: 9781259924477 ISBN-10: 1259924475.

+Pxhere.com.
+(2018).
+Available at: https://pxhere.com/en/photo/1070638 [Accessed 9 Dec.
+2018].

-A – SCHEDULE TABLE
+Appendix a – SCHEDULE TABLE